-362. Feminist Theology - e read the Bible?, etc.) from the perspective of feminist theologians.
-Prerequisite: a Religion 260 course or permission of instructor.
+- 362. Feminist Theology -- An exploration of theological questions (who is God?, what does it mean to be human?, how do we read the Bible?, etc.) from the perspective of feminist theologians.
+Prerequisite: a Religion 260 course or permission of instructor